jen-wan/shopping-list/Exam Guides/Shopping List Project.md

     res.render("new-list", {
       errorMessage: "List title must be between 1 and 100 characters.", });
-  } else if (todoLists.some(list => list.title === title)) {
+  } else if (shoppingLists.some(list => list.title === title)) {
     res.render("new-list", {
       errorMessage: "List title must be unique.",
     });
   } else {
-    todoLists.push(new TodoList(title));
+    shoppingLists.push(new ShoppingList(title));
     res.redirect("/lists");
   }
 });

 ```

 ## Preserve User Inputs

 - In this code, we let the view know about the user's input by adding it as a property on the object passed to `res.render`.

-As we mentioned earlier, our error handling suffers from an annoying problem: when an error occurs, any input the user entered disappears when the screen refreshes.
+- As we mentioned earlier, our error handling suffers from an annoying problem: when an error occurs, any input the user entered disappears when the screen refreshes.
 We need some way for user inputs to persist when an error occurs.
 We can use the second argument to `res.render` to pass in the user's most recent inputs.
 First, though, let's update `new-list.pug` to look for a variable:

 views/new-list.pug